2026 Wisconsin Senate election

 The 2026 Wisconsin Senate election will be held on November 3, 2026.
 Seventeen of the 33 seats in the Wisconsin Senate are up for election—those in the odd-numbered districts.
-Republicans currently hold 12 of these 17 seats and have an 18-15 majority in the Senate overall.
+Republicans currently hold 12 of these 17 seats and have an 18–15 majority in the Senate overall.

 This election will be significantly influenced by the legislative maps drawn as a result of the Wisconsin Supreme Court decision in Clarke v.
 Wisconsin Elections Commission, which declared the previous legislative district map to be unconstitutional on December 22, 2023.
 The court was in the process of selecting a remedial plan, when the legislature chose to embrace the remedial map proposal from Governor Tony Evers.
 Evers signed the plan into law on February 19, 2024.

-This will be the first state Senate elections held in these seats under the new redistricting plan.
-Under the new maps, control of the Senate could go to either party due to Democratic gains in the 2024 Wisconsin Senate election.
+As only half of the state Senate seats are up for election every cycle, this will be the first time the other half of the new map is used.
+Under these, control of the Senate could go to either party due to Democratic gains in the 2024 election.

 Background

-Partisan Background
+Partisan background

-In the 2024 U.S. Presidential Election, Republican nominee Donald Trump won 9 districts, while Democratic nominee Kamala Harris won 8 districts.
+In the 2024 U.S. presidential election, Republican nominee Donald Trump won 9 districts, while Democratic nominee Kamala Harris won 8 districts.
 Republicans currently hold three districts where Harris won in 2024: District 5 (Harris +5.81%), represented by Rob Hutton; District 17 (Harris +1.03%), represented by Howard Marklein; and District 21 (Harris +1.23%), represented by Van Wanggaard.